 Since she has all the detective skills but nothing to actually work on, thanks to her leave of absence from her job, she starts poking around since working through this mystery helps take her mind off the case back in London that got her in trouble.

 Sadie soon discovers that Alice is still alive (of course, very old by now) and is the best-selling author of dozens of mystery novels.
 But Alice wants nothing to do with Sadie and REALLY doesn’t want to talk about what happened back in 1933 the night that Theo disappeared.

 But Sadie isn’t one to let the mystery go, and she’s not about to be stopped by an old lady who doesn’t want to talk.

 The book jumps between 1933 (the night of the party where Theo disappears) and the present, and then also gives lots of flashbacks into the lives of Alice’s parents before their marriage, early in their marriage, the years of WWI, and the years leading up to Theo’s disappearance.

 You also get Alice’s point of view and Sadie’s point of view, plus a few other minor characters (like Alice’s assistant).
 Once you get into it, it’s not hard to keep track of, but you might need a little faith in the beginning.

-I rarely stay up late reading a book, but this was one I just couldn’t put down because I had NO idea how it was going to play out and I had that rare heart-pounding/can’t-read-fast-enough experience that is really pretty fun.
+I rarely stay up late reading a book, but The Lake House was one I just couldn’t put down because I had NO idea how it was going to play out and I had that rare heart-pounding/can’t-read-fast-enough experience that is really pretty fun.